gorse-io/docs/src/docs/api/kafka-connect.md

 }
 ```

+### Field Mapping

-Use field overrides when Kafka messages use nested or custom names.
+Use field mapping when Kafka messages use nested or custom names.

+#### Feedback

 For example, this maps an `events` topic into Gorse feedback:

 ```json
 {